skypjack/entt/README.md

   * Once prepared, creating and destroying them isn't expensive at all because they don't have any type of initialization.
-  * They are the best tool for iterating entities for mmultiple components and most entities have them all.
+  * They are the best tool for iterating entities for multiple components when most entities have them all.

   Cons: